 The “skin fold” method measures your body fat percentage by pinching your fat with your fingers then measuring the thickness with a body fat caliper.
 The reading is given in millimeters, which you compare to a chart with age and gender to arrive at your body fat percentage.
-There are many different types of caliper tests, which range from only one site like with the Accumeasure Body Fat Caliper to a 7 site Jackson Pollack Method (some are as high as 12 sites).
+There are many different types of caliper tests, which range from only one site like with the Accumeasure Body Fat Caliper (affiliate link) to a 7 site Jackson Pollack Method (some are as high as 12 sites).

 - Dependable (when skilled at measuring)

 - Variability of measurement (same exact spot needs to used each time)

 - More than one-site test requires a skilled fitness professional (I’ve done these thousands of times!)